PandaDB: Understanding Unstructured Data in Graph Database: System Overview

 \subsection{Query Plan Optimization}

-We modify the parser of Cypher to understand and parse the semantic of \textit{CypherPlus}.
-In general, the execution plan of PandaDB is executed linearly one by one following a conventional model outlined by the Volcano Optimizer Generator\cite{graefe1993volcano}.
-The query plan optimization applies standard rule-based optimizations, and includes constant folding, predicate pushdown, projection pruning, and other rules.
-For example, to support query the properties of graph nodes, predicates of the property filtering operations are pushed down to the storage layer~\cite{levy1994query}.
+We modify the parser of Cypher to understand and parse the semantics of \textit{CypherPlus}.
+The newly added symbols are shown in Table~\ref{table:logic-symbol} besides the sub-property symbol $-\textgreater$.
+In general, the execution plan of PandaDB is executed linearly one by one, following a conventional model outlined by the Volcano Optimizer Generator~\cite{graefe1993volcano}.
+The query plan optimization applies standard rule-based optimizations, including constant folding, predicate pushdown, projection pruning, and other rules.
+For example, to support querying the properties of graph nodes, predicates of the property filtering operations are pushed down to the storage layer~\cite{levy1994query}.
 This makes full use of the index in the storage layer.

-As we know, the unstructured data semantic understanding always involves AI model inference and computation, and this is time-consuming in the real application.
-Therefore, PandaDB estimates the cost of unstructured data operations based on the proposed model and develop an optimizing algorithm to optimize the corresponding query plan.
-More details are introduced in Section~\ref{sec:optimization}.
+As we introduced in previous section, understanding unstructured data always involves AI model inference, and this is time-consuming in real applications.
+PandaDB estimates the cost of unstructured data operations in real time based on the cost estimation in in Section~\ref{sec:optimization}, and the optimizing algorithm is developed to optimize the corresponding query plan.